Maplerxyz/easypython/README.md

 // Print the variable
 prnt name

-// Set numbers as variables and do an equation var number1 = 20
-var number2 = 1
-var math = number1 + number2
-prnt math
 ```

 In EasyPython, you can set variables using the `var` keyword, and print values using the `prnt` keyword.
 EasyPython also supports basic arithmetic operations like addition, subtraction, multiplication, and division.